Predatory pricing: Russian Federation

-Article 10 of the Federal Law No.135-FZ ‘On the Protection of Competition’ (FLPC) (Russian: ст.
-10, Федерального закона от 26.07.2006 N 135-ФЗ "О защите конкуренции") deals with unilateral conduct of economic entities by prohibiting abuse of dominant position.
+Article 10 of the Federal Law No.135-FZ 'On the Protection of Competition' (FLPC) (Russian: ст.
+10, Федерального закона от 26.07.2006 N 135-ФЗ "О защите конкуренции") deals with unilateral conduct of economic entities by prohibiting the abuse of a dominant position.
 The definition of such abuse, as stated in the article, includes "the setting of an unjustified high or unjustified low price of a financial service by a financial entity".

-All the matters connected with the abuse of the market power are handled by the Federal Antimonopoly Service of Russian Federation (FAS).
+All matters connected with the abuse of the market power are handled by the Federal Antimonopoly Service (FAS).
 The FAS investigates all alleged violations of the antimonopoly legislation and determines whether a dominant position has been exploited by one of the market participants.

 United Kingdom

-Section 18(1) of the Competition Act 1998 prohibits the abuse of a dominant position by 'one or more undertakings ... if it may affect trade within the United Kingdom’.
-This is commonly known as the ‘Chapter II prohibition’.
+Section 18(1) of the Competition Act 1998 prohibits the abuse of a dominant position by "one or more undertakings... if it may affect trade within the United Kingdom."
+This is commonly known as the "Chapter II prohibition".
 The section is very similar to article 102 of the Treaty on the Functioning of the European Union governing the anti-monopoly laws within the EU jurisdiction, with the exception of parts regarding the effect on trade within the UK.

 Germany

 Sections 19 and 20 of the Act against Restraints of Competition (ARC) prohibit the abuse of a dominant position.
 Section 19 lists in more detail the entities with market power addressed by the Act.
 Article 102 of the Treaty on the Functioning of the European Union also applies, although it has some differences with the ARC.

 Compliance with the Act is enforced by the German Federal Cartel Office (FCO) (German: Bundeskartellamt).
-With the FCO as the higher federal authority, there also exist state cartels in each of the federal states in Germany.
+With the FCO as the higher federal authority, there also exist state cartels in each of the federal states of Germany.
 The FCO is in the area of responsibility of the Federal Ministry for Economic Affairs and Energy (German: Bundesministerium für Wirtschaft und Energie).